jalilian/CEASE/Ethiopia/README.md

 A shapefile containing the boundaries of administrative divisions in Ethiopia is publicly available under the Creative Commons Attribution for Intergovernmental Organisations license on [humdata.com](https://data.humdata.org/dataset/cb58fa1f-687d-4cac-81a7-655ab1efb2d0)

 The current version of the shapefile consists of
-- 13 level 1 administrative divisions (ADM1) known as regions
+- 13 level 1 administrative divisions (ADM1), 11 regional states and 2 chartered cities Addis Ababa and Dire Dawa
 - 32 level 2 administrative divisions (ADM2) refered to as zones
 - 1082 level 3 administrative divisions (ADM3) called woredas